syncfusion-content/fileformat-docs/File-Formats/XlsIO/Loading-and-Saving-Workbook.md

 }
 {% endhighlight %}
 {% endtabs %}

+ ## Saving a Excel workbook to specified file

+You can save the manipulated workbook without file name and specified file path using Save method of IWorkbook interface.
+The file name and file path is based on the manipulated workbook.
+You can't save the created workbook using this method.
+The workbook is saved in the XLS/XLSX format based on the workbook version specified.

+{% tabs %}
+{% highlight c# %}
+using (ExcelEngine excelEngine = new ExcelEngine())
+{
+  //Loads or open an existing workbook through Open method of IWorkbooks IWorkbook workbook = excelEngine.Excel.Workbooks.Open(inputFileName);

+  //To-Do some manipulation
+  //To-Do some manipulation

+  //Set the version of the workbook workbook.Version = ExcelVersion.Excel2013;

+  //Save the workbook to specified file workbook.Save();
+}
+{% endhighlight %}

+{% highlight vb %}
+Using excelEngine As ExcelEngine = New ExcelEngine() 'Loads or open an existing workbook through Open method of IWorkbooks Dim workbook As IWorkbook = excelEngine.Excel.Workbooks.Open(inputFileName)

+  'To-Do some manipulation
+  'To-Do some manipulation

+  'Set the version of the workbook workbook.Version = ExcelVersion.Excel2013

+  'Save the workbook to specified file workbook.Save()
+End Using
+{% endhighlight %}

+{% highlight UWP %}
+//This method is supported on Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms only.
+{% endhighlight %}

+{% highlight ASP.NET Core %}
+//This method is supported on Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms only.
+{% endhighlight %}

+{% highlight Xamarin %}
+//This method is supported on Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms only.
+{% endhighlight %}
+{% endtabs %}

 ## Sending to a client browser

 You can save & send the workbook to a client browser from a web site or web application by invoking the below shown overload of Save method.
 This method explicitly make use of an instance of [HttpResponse](https://msdn.microsoft.com/en-us/library/system.web.httpresponse(v=vs.110).aspx) as its parameter in order to stream the workbook to client browser.
 So this overload is suitable for web application which references System.Web assembly.